Understanding Domain Life Cycle

 The registrar can be a company other than the hosting company.
 While HostGator can host any domain name (as long as the DNS is pointed to us), we cannot register every domain.

-It is recommended that you use an email address independent of the domain you are registering since you will need access to this email address to verify your WHOIS information.
+- It is recommended that you use an email address independent of the domain you are registering, as you will need access to this email address to verify your WHOIS information.

 Domain Order Validation